fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

 It doesn't have to be, thanks to _recursive Nix_. 🫨

-Let's now do this example _again_ but craft our Nix expression dynamically from within another Nix derivation.
+Let's now do this example _again_, but craft our Nix expression dynamically from within another Nix derivation.

-> I am writing this in bash so the quoting is _very ugly_ as for demonstration purposes it's all in a single file.
-In practice you would probably do it programmatically with `libstore` or at least with separate Nix files.
+> I am writing this in bash so the quoting is _very ugly_ as it's all in a single file for demonstration purposes.
+In practice, you would probably do it programmatically with `libstore`, or at least with separate Nix files.

 ```nix
 let